And then there were 5. A Buddhist nite in the Windy City.

 Then the guest started to open up and speak.
 She said she liked coming to Buddhist meetings because people were so positive.
 That's why she also liked doing yoga, tai-chi, meditation and dancing.
 She mentioned that she was raised in Mississippi, but was not very religious.
 Her mother taught her that there was too much work to be done in the field to be fooling with religion.
 I thought her mother sounded like a pretty cool lady.
 And our guest brought a refreshing perspective to the meeting.

-Finally we finished our discussion and James pulled out his harmonica.
+Finally we finished our discussion and John pulled out his flute.
 He gave a great mini-concert which included surprising, spontaneous shouts to the audience.
-When he was wailing, Anne's dog Amelia came out and seemed to want to sing along.
-Both James and the guest come from Mississippi.
-Then Anne, drove all of us home.
+When he was wailing, Amy's dog came out and seemed to want to sing along.
+Both John and the guest come from Mississippi.
+Then Amy drove all of us home.

 And sure enough, guess what?
 I walked through my apartment door feeling so much lighter and happier than when I left.